kyma-project/kyma/docs/monitoring/05-04-production-profile.md

 </div>

-> When the production overrides are applied to an already installed kyma then the changes to the storage size of the PVC for prometheus would not be applied.
-This is because the underlying Cloud infrastructure might not support dynamic resizing of the PVC.

 #### Workaround to install the Production Profile on already running cluster

 **Warning** This workaround would delete existing metrics as it would create a new persitent storage.